 Most of the healthcare professionals are conscious about HIPAA, and of course conscientious about patients’ rights to complete confidentiality.
 And the healthcare industry has adopted the best practice of annual HIPAA training processes to cover the new workforce members and periodic refreshers for all employees.

 So far so good.
-However, there are times when the common sense and the training would test the boundaries of obligations that need to be shouldered by the health providers.
+However, there are times when the common sense and the training would test the boundaries of obligations that need to be shouldered by the health care providers.
 A recently reported court case should serve as an example of how far-reaching these obligations have gone.
 Medical legal expert, Nancy J. Brent, MS, JD, RN described a rather bizarre situation that ended up penalizing a Hospital ICU nurse.

 When a supervisor discovered the nurse accessed the list, she was told her actions were in violation of the hospital “information security policies”.
 Although the nurse’s reason of checking the list was to determine ICU staffing and whether she would be required to work assigned shifts.